 The compensation committee of the Company's board of directors is comprised of Messrs.
 Cline, Fram and Thompson, each of whom is an independent director.
 The compensation committee acts pursuant to a formal charter adopted by the board, which is available on the Company's Web site at www.marchex.com.
-The compensation committee reviews and evaluates the compensation and benefits of all of the Company's officers, including the compensation of the Company's CEO, reviews general policy matters relating to compensation and employee benefits, and makes recommendations concerning these matters to the board of directors.
+The compensation committee reviews and evaluates the compensation and benefits of all of the Company's officers, including the compensation of the Company's Chief Executive Officer, reviews general policy matters relating to compensation and employee benefits, and makes recommendations concerning these matters to the board of directors.
 The compensation committee also administers our stock incentive plan and our employee stock purchase plan.
 Mr. Cline currently serves as the chairman of the compensation committee.
-Since the date of formation in March of 2004, the compensation committee held one regular meeting and took action by written consent on three occasions in 2004.
+In 2005, the compensation committee held three regular meetings and took action by written consent on five occasions.